 Access, or our partners' access, to drugs to be formulated using our various delivery technologies affects our ability to develop and commercialize our technologies.
-We intend generally to rely on the ability of our partners to provide access to drugs that we formulate for pulmonary and other forms of delivery.
+For our collaborative arrangements, we intend generally to rely on the ability of our partners to provide access to drugs that we formulate for pulmonary and other forms of delivery.
 There is a risk that our partners will not be able to provide access to such drugs.
 This situation is complex, and as such, the ability of any one company, including us, to commercialize a particular drug is unpredictable.